wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

    # update-rc.d kibana defaults 95 10
    # service kibana start

-5. Disable the Elastic repository:
+5. Disable the Elasticsearch repository:

-  We recommend that the Elasticsearch repository be disabled in order to prevent an upgrade to a newer Elastic Stack version due to the possibility of undoing changes with the App.
+  It is recommended that the Elasticsearch repository be disabled in order to prevent an upgrade to a newer Elastic Stack version due to the possibility of undoing changes with the App.
 To do this, use the following command:

   .. code-block:: console